HypeDAO/HypeDAO/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+If you are running the API locally you will need to change to API_BASE env variable

 **Note:** To add libraries/dependencies you must cd into the next-frontend directory and then use the command:
 ```
 yarn add <name>
 ```

+## Running our API
+To run the api locally you will need to get the database URL and put it in your env file (remove the "example-" from ".example-env)

+Then run the command yarn `api:dev`, the api will now be running on [http://localhost:8000](http://localhost:8000)

 ### Testing